 Most of us are a bit of a dance performer in some way, but some can wow more than others.

-Dance performance does require training different set of dance skills vs social dancing skills.
+Dance performance does require training a different set of dance skills vs social dancing skills.

 “One day I will be able to dance like that.”